 In The Dresden Files, Dracula is said to be the son of Vlad Drakul, a monster of enormous power.
 Dracula is a member of the classically vampiric Black Court, but according to Kincaid joined as an act of youthful rebellion.
 The book Dracula was commissioned by the White Court to Bram Stoker, to act as a manual to explain to Muggles how to kill Black Court Vampires.
 It was very effective, and nowadays only the most badass Black Court Vampires survive.
 Whether Dracula is among them is unknown; the book might have also been an account of Dracula's death, or might have simply used a powerful Black Court member as an example.

-The Historian by Elizabeth Kostova is a novel that has the actual Vlad Dracula as a vampire, using books printed with a signature dragon with the word "Drakulya" to entice curious historians into finding his grave and thereby, himself.
+The Historian by Elizabeth Kostova is a novel that has the actual Vlad Dracula as a vampire, using books printed with a signature dragon with the word "Drakulya" to entice curious historians into finding his grave and, thereby, himself so that he can make them his minions.
 In this version, he is essentially an eternally undead Badass Bookworm.
 However, he's still evil.